Shivalinga (2016 film): Plot

 After unveiling the truth, Raheem's ghost possess Satyabhama's father and kills him instantaneously.

 Cast

 Production

 Initially, Bhavana of Jackie fame was selected to be the leading lady.
 However, she could not take up the project because of her Malayalam film commitments.
 Later Vedhika was selected as lead actress.
-Shivarajkumar is said to be appearing in the role of an CID Officer.
+Shivarajkumar is said to be appearing in the role of a CID Officer.
 The film was launched on 15 December 2014 at Kanteerava Studios.
 The first schedule of the film was completed at Ulsoor.
 Vijay Raghavendra was the initial choice for the role which later went on to be portrayed by Shakthi Vasudevan.

 Music

 V. Harikrishna composed the background score for the film and its soundtrack.
 The soundtrack album consists of five tracks.
 It was released on 27 November 2015 in Bengaluru.

 Remake

 In May 2016, P. Vasu announced plans to remake the film in Tamil under the same name.
 Raghava Lawrence, Ritika Singh and Vadivelu with Shakti Vasudevan and Urvashi reprising their roles in this version.